 Sometimes you walk out of Sweetgreen with the harvest bowl or kale caesar and you don’t even remember having been inside.
 Don’t worry, you didn’t black out like Will Ferrell in Old School.
 You’ve just ordered the same thing too many times.
-But you won’t be able to do that at Gather.
-At this bright all-day cafe in Park Slope, you build your meal out of market sides.
-They rotate pretty often, but you can expect things like herbed falafel or Thai curry chicken.
+But you won’t be able to do that at Gather, a bright all-day cafe in Park Slope where you build your meal out of market sides.
+Those sides rotate pretty often, but you can expect things like herbed falafel or Thai curry chicken.
 And if you really want a kale caesar, they have that here, too.

 Smile To Go has a few locations, all of which serve half-sandwiches and sides like beet salad and quinoa.
 Make a meal out of a few vegetables or salads, or get two sides with the house roast chicken.
 Everything here is pretty healthy, and service is quick.
 Just be aware that it’s easy to spend a lot of money if you keep ordering things that look good.
 As in, more than one thing.

 The people behind Lighthouse in Williamsburg also own this tiny spot in Nolita.
-It’s mostly a to-go business, but everything they make is excellent - like a chicken bowl with herbs and coconut rice and a “Big Salad” with all kinds of sliced vegetables.
-And, if you give up on the salad thing, there’s also a great burger.
+It’s mostly a to-go business, and everything on the menu is excellent - from the chicken bowl with herbs and coconut rice to the “Big Salad” with all kinds of sliced vegetables.
+(If you decide to ditch the salad thing altogether, there’s also a great burger.)
 Stop by and pick up some lunch or dinner the next time you need exceptional takeout in the area.

 Tiny’s Giant is a small all-day cafe on the LES best known for big, meat-heavy sandwiches.
 But you can get salads here, too, featuring many of the sandwich fillings over huge piles of greens.
 Our go-to is the one that comes with a bunch of different vegetables and cheeses, plus avocado and chickpeas.
 Add grilled chicken and you’ll have more than enough to share with a friend.